ValerioSpagnoli/Neural-Networks-Project-SemiTime/README.md

 python main.py --dataset CricketX --task semi-supervised --run test
 ```

-or you can also use the provided jupyter notebook.
+or you can also use the provided notebook.